EvictionLab/eviction-lab-website/content/eviction-tracking/memphis-tn.md

 {{% report_chart id="avg" data="/uploads/memphis_barchart.csv" %}}

 # Changes in eviction filings

-Eviction filings in Memphis ran at historical average in January and February of 2020.<sup>1</sup> They began to fall in March and bottomed out at 18% of average in April.
-Filings have increased since then but remain below historical averages.
+Eviction filings in Memphis ran at historical average in January and February of 2020.<sup>1</sup> They began to fall in March and bottomed out at 18% of average in April 2020, after which filings increased.

 1. Eviction filing data for Shelby County were collected by [LSC](https://www.lsc.gov/).
 Historical averages cover the years 2016-2019.

 {{%/ report_chart %}}

 {{% report_top_evictors id="topEvictorsSection" data="/uploads/memphis_hotspots_output.csv" %}}
 # Eviction Hotspots

 Eviction filings aren’t spread evenly across cities: a small number of buildings are responsible for a disproportionate share of eviction cases.
-This pattern, [which existed before the pandemic](https://evictionlab.org/top-evicting-landlords-drive-us-eviction-crisis/), has continued in 2020 and 2021.
+This pattern, [which existed before the pandemic](https://evictionlab.org/top-evicting-landlords-drive-us-eviction-crisis/), has continued in 2020 and beyond.
 We analyzed eviction records in Memphis (Shelby County) to determine where the most cases are being filed during the pandemic.
 This is a list of eviction hot spots—the 10 buildings responsible for the most filings—over the course of the full pandemic and over the last eight weeks.
 We also display the plaintiff name most often listed with a given building in the court filings.

 Eviction Hotspot data will be updated quarterly.
 {{%/ report_top_evictors %}}

 {{% report_map shapes="/uploads/memphis_shapes.json" data="/uploads/memphis_map.csv" %}}

 # The geography of changes in eviction filings

 Shelby County is divided into 221 census tracts.
 In each of those tracts, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.<sup>1</sup> <sup>2</sup>

 1. Eviction filing data for Shelby County were collected by [LSC](https://www.lsc.gov/).
 Historical averages cover the years 2016-2019.
-2. Tract racial majority determined using American Community Survey (ACS) estimates for 2015–2019
+2. Tract-level breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.

 {{%/ report_map %}}